siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](testcomplete-ucv/README.md)|[0]()|

-## GenAi-summary-release-ibm
+## GenAi-summary-release-IBM

-The GenAI Summary Release - ibm plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
+The GenAI Summary Release - IBM plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
 Leveraging cutting-edge generative AI technology, this plugin interprets issue data to provide meaningful summaries that can be directly used in your business communications.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |